danekn/ds_exercises/README.md

 # This is a test repository about Data Science Exercises
-All the following examples are written during my text exercises, as hands-on resources.
+All the following examples are written during my test exercises, as hands-on resources.

 ## Classifiers
 ### Decision Tree